tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

   * Each [column](https://en.wikipedia.org/wiki/Column_(database)) is one dimension or aspect of the units of observation

-* File extensions not always accurate, so it is important to view a file to be sure of the delimiter.
+* File extensions are not always accurate, so it is important to view a file to be sure of the delimiter.

 Do not type in the following code blocks.
 They are here to show you TSV and CSV formatting

 Tidy Table:
 | Column 1 Header | Column 2 Header | Column 3 Header |